 Techniquest Glyndwr has come under the ‘Techniquest’ banner since Queen Elizabeth II opened the centre in 2003 initially as ‘Techniquest@NEWI’ before changing to ‘Glyndwr’ in 2009.

-The original Techniquest based in Cardiff has been partnered with the Wrexham-based science centre, but in 2020 that will decrease as the relocation to Henblas Square is complete.
-The rebranding is set to coincide with the move to the town centre and provide a fresh face in the community of Wrexham.
+The original Techniquest which has its base in Cardiff is a partner of with the Wrexham-based science centre.
+The relationship will decrease in 2020 as the relocation to Henblas Square reaches completion.
+The rebranding will coincide with the move to the town centre.
+It will provide a fresh face in the community of Wrexham.

-The successful funding and purchase of the town centre building has already been announced this summer and this news completes a trio of major announcements by Techniquest Glyndwr.
+There has already been an announcement in summer about the successful funding and purchase of the town centre building.
+This news completes a trio of major announcements by Techniquest Glyndwr.

-Centre Manager Scot Owen said “This is yet more positive news for us and offers an opportunity to gain our own bespoke identity.
-It’s the most exciting time in our 16-year history and to have the chance to cement our own ideas with regards to name, branding and all-round feel is a challenge we are thrilled to undertake.
+Centre Manager Scot Owen said “This is yet more positive news for us.
+The change offers an opportunity to gain our own bespoke identity.
+This time is the most exciting in our 16-year history.
+It is thrilling to have the chance to cement our own ideas with regards to name, branding and all-around feel.